oddbit/tanam/hosting/README.md

 ### Github actions

-The `.env` file contents should be stored in a github secret as specified by the github actions deployment scripts.
-The `.env` file will be created during deployment.
+The `.env` file contents should be stored in a github varialbes as specified by the github actions deployment scripts.

 ## Get up and running